mkorbi/mkorbi/README.md

 ### Hey, I'm Max

 At day I build cloud native solutions on/with Kubernetes and multi-/hybrid cloud environments, from the solution architecture of a system to the infrastructure of the platform.
 At night I support open source projects where possible, currently as part of the Kubernetes Release Team, writing blogs, record podcasts and give talks about the cloud native and open source universe.

+Because we love what we do we created a company Liquid Reply (within the Reply consulting network) and we are hiring! -> [Liquid Reply GitHub](https://github.com/Liquid-Reply/we-are-hiring)

-- 🥇 2020 Goals
+- 🥇 2021 Goals
     - 💻 Make more people contribute to Open Source projects
-    - ⛅️ Bring Cloud Native to the IT people
+    - ⛅️ Bring Cloud Native to the IT organizations
     - 🚣‍♀️ Do some sport! (more a reminder to myself)
 - 👨‍🎨 I’m looking to collaborate with other content creators